MelbourneDeveloper/ioc_container/README.md

 - Configure the lifecycle of your services for singleton (one per app) or transient (always fresh)
 - Access factories for other services from any factory
 - Perform async initialization work inside the factories
-- Create a scope for a set of services that can be disposed of together
+- Create a scope for a set of services that you can dispose of together
+- Perform lazy initialization of services

 This library is fast and holds up to comparable libraries in terms of performance.
 See the [benchmarks](https://github.com/MelbourneDeveloper/ioc_container/tree/main/benchmarks) project and results.
-The [source code](https://github.com/MelbourneDeveloper/ioc_container/blob/main/lib/ioc_container.dart) is fraction of the size of similar libraries.
-That means you copy/paste it anywhere and it's simple enough for you to understand and change if you find an issue.
+The [source code](https://github.com/MelbourneDeveloper/ioc_container/blob/main/lib/ioc_container.dart) is a fraction of the size of similar libraries.
+That means you can copy/paste it anywhere, and it's simple enough to understand and change if you find an issue.
 Global factories get complicated when you need to manage the lifecycle of your services or replace services for testing.
 This library solves that problem.

 It's a perfect complement to Provider or InheritedWidgets in Flutter.
-Provider and `InheritedWidgets` are good at passing dependencies through the widget tree, but Ioc Container is good at minting them in the first place.
+[Provider](https://pub.dev/packages/provider) and [`InheritedWidgets`](https://api.flutter.dev/flutter/widgets/InheritedWidget-class.html) are good at passing dependencies through the widget tree, but Ioc Container is good at minting them in the first place.
 Return `get<>()` from your container to Provider's `create` builder method.
-Whenever Provider needs a dependency the Ioc Container will either create a new instance or grab one of the singletons/scoped objects.
+Whenever Provider needs a dependency, the Ioc Container will create a new instance or grab one of the singletons/scoped objects.
 I have come to depend on this library for Flutter projects I've worked on.

 This example adds a singleton and three transient dependencies to the container.
 We build the container by calling `toContainer()`.
-Lastly we get dependencies from the container by calling `get<T>()`, `getAsync<T>()` or just like the last line here.
+Lastly, we get dependencies from the container by calling `get<T>()`, `getAsync<T>()`, or just like the last line here.

 ```dart
 final builder = IocContainerBuilder()